isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2130.md

 ---
-title: Automatic Seed Plug Transplanter
+title: Egg Collection Systems
 permalink: /productivity-solutions-grant/solutionrepo/solution2130
 ---

 ### Description

-A machine that completes transplantation of the plug seedlings of vegetables.
+Automatic chicken egg collector is used to collect eggs.
+Using the machine can reduce the egg damage rate.

 ### Details of Solution